bhodler/hello-world/README.md

 # hello-world
 Explore the creator instincts in you.

 I'm Damon.
-I love building thins
+I love building things.